Carol SachsTravelling around the world with a camera and a tandem

 My only photographic agenda was not to have one, which was a bigger challenge than it sounds.
 I had spent the previous nine years working hard and was very fortunate to have had a lot of jobs and worked with brilliant people, which was wonderful.
 But I was feeling a bit of burnout, so I wanted to allow myself the freedom to only shoot what took my fancy, to not be “on” all the time.

 A good lesson we learned early was to make and accept our own trip.
 We went in with a certain preconceived idea of how a trip like that is done: you rough it, you camp, you spend only when absolutely necessary, you ride a minimum per day, you suck it up.
-When we didn’t manage to live up to this, succumbing to a hotel room with air conditioning in Japan even though it was double our daily budget; when we had a short day because we were tired, or took a train to avoid a particularly ugly and industrial stretch of road and just wanted to get to a big city already, it felt like a failure.
+When we didn’t manage to live up to this, succumbing to a hotel room with air conditioning in Japan even though it was double our daily budget, or when we had a short day because we were tired, or took a train to avoid a particularly ugly and industrial stretch of road, it felt like a failure.
 Like we were letting ourselves and the trip down, like we were not doing it right.
-A load of rubbish, of course.
-We did a better service to ourselves finally accepting that perhaps our journey wasn’t going to score that many rad points in the hardcore adventure circles, but we were the ones living it, and we had to enjoy it.
+Which is silly, of course.
+There are countless ways of doing any trip and we did a better service to ourselves finally accepting that perhaps our journey wasn't going to score that many rad points in the hardcore adventure circles, but we were the ones living it, and we had to enjoy it.

 Did you get into any scrapes?

-The biggest hurdle were three herniated discs on my lower back which were not a consequence of the cycling, which all decided to give around the end of the second month in a random, small town in China.
+Not really, thankfully.
+I think the biggest hurdle were three herniated discs on my lower back, which all decided to give around the end of our second month on the road in a small town in China.

 Who was the best person you met?